 The reader will realise that little or nothing has changed since the time when Sabaté carried out his struggle in complete isolation.
-Even in very recent times, when anarchists have organised to attack, the so-called 'official' movement has preferred to remain silent, that is, when it has not come out with declarations of doubt or outright condemnation.
+Even in very recent times, when anarchists have organised to attack, the so-called 'official' moveGovernments friendly to Franco-José Maria Puigcerver (Bolivia) and Octavio Cabero de San Miguel (Peru) only suffered the shock of being awakened in the early hours of the morning.
+The buildings suffered somewhat more, but were not completely destroyed.
+The aim had been achieved.
+They wanted an explosive demonstration, and that it certainly had been.